 |Figure 3 - Uncheck the Enabled check box.|

-- Next, display the Assistant Editor by clicking the center button in the Editor button group at the top of the Xcode window.
-This should display the WriteReviewViewController.h file in the Assistant Editor;
+- Next, display the Assistant Editor by clicking the center button in the Editor button group at the top right of the Xcode window.
+This should display the WriteReviewViewController.swift file in the Assistant Editor.

-- Hold the control key down, click on the Share button, and drag down into the WriteReviewViewController.h file as shown in Figure 4;
+- Hold the control key down, click on the Share button, and drag down into the WriteReviewViewController.swift file as shown in Figure 4.

 |Figure 4 - Create an outlet for the Share button.|